R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 [`StoreSealedState`](api/-conclave%20-core/com.r3.conclave.host/-mail-command/-store-sealed-state/index.html) command.
 This command overwrites the disk with the new sealed state.

-Now you need to implement `sendPostedMail`, which takes the first response Mail from the queue, and sends it to the
+You need to implement `sendPostedMail`, which takes the first response Mail from the queue, and sends it to the client:
-client:

 ```java
 private static void sendPostedMail(DataOutputStream output) throws IOException {